Friday, June 11, 2021

 Image Retrieved From: Railroad Museum of Pennsylvania Photo Archives

 Even as rapid advances in technology were made, railroading was still very much in its infancy.
-Wood was the material of choice for 19th Century railroads, both for infrastructure and equipment.
-It was both economical, and for the time, adequate for the relatively lightweight engines and cars.
-On the Bellefonte & Snow Shoe, all of the railroad’s 19 bridges and trestles were wooden structures.
-One of the most prominent was the trestle at Miller's Spring, located 3.5 miles from Snow Shoe.
-It stretched 575 feet long and towered 65 feet above the ground, making it the highest structure on the line.
+Wood was the material of choice for both infrastructure and equipment, being both economical, and for the time, adequate for the relatively lightweight engines and cars.
+By 1878, all of the Bellefonte & Snow Shoe's 21 bridges and trestles were wooden structures.
+The most prominent was the trestle at Miller's Spring Hollow, located 3.5 miles from Snow Shoe.
+It stretched 575 feet long and towered 65 feet above the ground, the tallest along the entire line.
+It was constructed in 1857 by Robert Lipton of Milesburg who had the contract to build all of the railroad's bridges and trestles.

 The railroad's trestle over the South Fork of Beech Creek